 When we are Walking with God, we are to keep our eyes on Him and on His Word at all times.
 In so doing we gain deep understanding and sound wisdom in all things pertaining to life and Godliness.
 On this 30 minute Audio CD, you will learn from the Book of Proverbs 3:1-24 what walking with God really means according to how HE want us to do it.
 And you'll discover exactly how you benefit from doing walking with God His way.

 Learn More, or Select CD Shipped to You, or Instant MP3 Download

 In the Book of Proverbs 3: 1-24 we learn what walking with God really means and exactly how we benefit from doing it.

 A quick word about figures of speech and symbolism: The bible is full of them.
-Sometimes this imagery is clear and powerful, sometime we find it strange and baffling but most time we tend to gloss right over it not getting the full impact of the message that is weaved into the imagery.
+Sometimes this imagery is clear and powerful, sometimes we find it strange and baffling.
+But most times we tend to gloss right over it not getting the full impact of the message that is weaved into the imagery.

 The Hebrew people loved imagery and used it heavily but they did not choose their symbolism arbitrarily.
 They drew their imagery from the objects and events of everyday life and made spiritual parallels.
 This is a very important point because we can let the symbol itself teach us about its significance... when we understand what it means.
 It is not surprising that almost every part of the human body is used figuratively in the scriptures.

 If we ask ourselves, “What function does this part of the body serve?” then we gain a better understanding how that part of the body is used symbolically.

 1) My son, forget not (remember) my law (God’s Word, the Bible); but let thine heart keep (to guard, in a good sense; to protect, maintain, obey, etc.) my commandments (keep God’s words of knowledge and wisdom close to your heart):